Understanding Obsessive Love Disorder

 To stop obsessing over someone, the best thing to do is to cease all contact with them.
 Get them out of your peripheral.
 Block them on social media, and if you can't do it, ask your friend to do so.
-If you have children with this person, disengage as much as you can outside of communication regarding your children or shared custody.
 Make sure not to let your conversations surpass it, and make sure that you're not talking to this person about the kids more than you need to just to have communication with them.
 Seeing a mental health provider can be extremely helpful in this situation because they can help you to develop tangibly useful coping skills and to understand how to stop an obsession of any kind, whether it's the most extreme obsession or one that's more minor.
 They can also help you to understand the psychology behind an obsession like obsessive love.

 How do you treat obsessive love disorder?

 Obsessive love disorder is not a diagnosis, but you can absolutely get the professional care necessary that’ll allow you to address the symptoms.
 Possessive behavior is not something to be accepted and allowed, especially if it's harming you or others.
 For treatment, it is best to seek professional mental health assistance.
 Though it might seem intimidating, there are experts ready and willing to help you cultivate a healthier mindset and a healthier lifestyle.
 If you’re especially nervous to start, or new to therapy, visit ReGain.Us for approachable, professional advice.

 What is Erotomania disorder?